We curated a list of fun summer activities in Edmonton for families to get out and enjoy!

 Part-one of our Summer To-Do List involves family-friendly events and activities in and around the Edmonton area!
 School is officially out and we have many summer days ahead of us.
 What’s better than getting outside, taking a break from the screens, and making some memories?!

 Visit the many festivals in our city

 Seven sand carvings, created by professional sand carving artists, explore the emotions of Love, Joy, Pride, Hope, Fear, Stress, and Vanity.
 Enjoy tasty treats by Ohana Donuts or Blue Giraffe Creamery.
-Sand Box lessons for daycare and summer camp groups are offered on July 2-5 from 11 am to 2 pm (must register).
+Sand Box lessons for daycare and summer camp groups are offered in July (must register).
 Find more information here.

 Carnival rides and games, live performances, and delicious food trucks for the entire family.
 Find more information here.

 A music festival for the entire family where kids under 12 get in free.
 Enjoy the music of Nathaniel Rateliff & the Night Sweats, Sharon Van Etten, Aloe Blacc, and many more.
 This mellow festival in William Hawrelak Park takes place Friday evening and all day Saturday and Sunday.
 Find more information here.